loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/tenant-observability/README.md

 ## Recommended Validation Target

-Validate this use case first on a direct self-managed host cluster.
+This use case is validated on `vind` and should also be validated on a direct self-managed host cluster.

-That is the cleanest CHPM path:
+That is still the cleanest CHPM path:

 - host cluster
 - vCluster Platform management cluster